^

 • Increased anxiety, irritability, nervousness.

-• Frequent fatigue, general ailments, drowsiness.
+• Frequent fatigue, general malaise, drowsiness.

-Sinus tachycardia in pregnancy
+Sinus tachycardia during pregnancy

 The main causes and factors causing sinus tachycardia during pregnancy:

-• Double stress on the cardiovascular system.
+• Double the load on the cardiovascular system.

 • Pathological diseases of the heart and cardiovascular system.